-This should be sat in either the year of application or the previous year.
-To apply in 2018 for ScotGEM 2019 entry, ScotGEM Admissions will accept the following results only:
+You should sit the test in either the year you apply or the previous year.
+To apply in 2021 for entry to the ScotGEM programme in 2022, ScotGEM Admissions will accept the following results only:

-For both rounds of application for 2018 entry, only those with a GAMSAT score of an overall 50, with no subset lower than 47, were called to interview.
-Paper III was not double weighted.
+For 2020 entry, only those with a GAMSAT score of an overall 50, with no subset lower than 49, were called to interview.

 Use of GAMSAT

 The GAMSAT is designed to assess the capacity to undertake high-level intellectual studies in the medical and health professional programmes.
-It is used in collaboration with other admissions processes such as the UCAS application, academic qualifications and the UCAT SJT/SJTace.
+It is used in collaboration with other admissions processes such as the UCAS application and academic qualifications.

 There are no general exemptions from the test.
 Candidates who believe they may be unable to sit the GAMSAT should see the GAMSAT website.